-Two years ago today, as I was lazily getting out of bed in a gorgeous apartment on the beach, in 40 degree sunshine on the Island of Love (Cyprus), hubs was pacing the beach, writing his speech.
+Two years ago today, as I was lazily getting out of bed in a gorgeous apartment on the beach, in 40 degree sunshine on the Island of Love (Cyprus), Jonny was pacing the beach, writing his speech.

 When he came back in, we talked about our wedding dance.
 We decided we didn’t like it, so there and then, we changed the routine, in our hotel room.

 It was a delightfully chilled out morning.
 Me and my bridesmaids headed up to the salon to have our hair done, and I had my makeup done too.
-Best man then phoned bridesmaid to tell her that hubs… had left his shirt in the UK!
+Best man then phoned bridesmaid to tell her that Jonny… had left his shirt in the UK!
 I decided then and there, that it was not my problem.
-150 Euros later, best man (my brother) was sporting a new designer shirt (and a slight grimace about the cost), and hubs was wearing my brothers shirt!
+150 Euros later, best man (my brother) was sporting a new designer shirt (and a slight grimace about the cost), and Jonny was wearing my brothers shirt!
 Like I say – nothing was going to stress me out!